att-comdev/valet/valet_api/valet_api/tests/README.md

 * ``username``: username (e.g., ``valet``)
 * ``password``: password

-Use the **Keystone Generate Token v2** POST request to generate a token.
-It will be stored in the Postman environment and used for all valet-api requests.
-Once the token expires, simply generate a new token.
+All valet-api requests require a valid Keystone token.
+Use the **Keystone Generate Token v2** POST request to generate one.
+It will be automatically stored in the Postman environment and used for future API requests.
+Once the token expires ("Authorization Required"), simply generate a new token.

+See the [valet-api](https://codecloud.web.att.com/plugins/servlet/readmeparser/display/ST_CLOUDQOS/allegro/atRef/refs/heads/master/renderFile/valet_api/doc/README.md) API documentation for a complete list of supported requests.